MrRobinOfficial/Guide-UnrealEngine/README.md

 ##### Operator Overloading

-In C++, operators are symbols or keywords used to perform various operations on data, such as arithmetic operations, logical operations, assignment, comparison, and more.
+In C++, operators are symbols or keywords[^1] used to perform various operations on data, such as arithmetic operations, logical operations, assignment, comparison, and more.
 They enable concise and expressive manipulation of variables and values.

 Operator Overloading is a feature in C++ that allows you to redefine the behavior of an operator for user-defined types.
 It enables you to provide a specific implementation for an operator based on the operands' types, allowing custom operations to be performed.